kleithegreat/second-brain/tamu/99 Pi Star/SpinningUp notes.md

 - Agent-Environment action loop:
     - The agent observes the environment
         - This could either be a whole or partial observation
-    - The agent decides on an action depnding on its observation
+    - The agent decides on an action depending on its observation
     - The environment changes based on the agents action
         - The environment can also change on its own
 - The agent is given a **reward** from the environment for each action it takes